agmyomyat/streamerchit/README.md

 - Donation processing for Myanmar streamers.
 - Accepts payments through 16 different payment methods.
 - Integrate with OBS or XSplit using a browser source.
+- Integrate with Streamlabs account and use the full features of streamlabs
 ## Stacks
 - Backend: Nestjs.
 - Frontend: nextjs and react